vinnyhoward/rn-crypto-wallet/README.md

 - **Testnet Focus**: Currently designed for testnet use only.
 Users are advised against using real cryptocurrency with this wallet until a full security audit is completed.
 - **Regular Updates**: The development team is committed to regular security updates and patch releases to address any discovered vulnerabilities promptly.

-BMO Wallet's security architecture is designed to meet and exceed industry standards, providing a robust foundation for managing digital assets securely.
-While we strive for the highest security standards, users should always follow best practices in cryptocurrency management, including safeguarding recovery phrases and regularly updating the application.

 <div align="right">[ <a href="#introduction">↑ Back to top ↑</a> ]</div>

 ---